 However, in a stagflation, there is both a recession and rising prices.
 This is unnatural, and is only possible if there is high inequality.
 In both a depression and stagflation, ordinary people do not buy and cannot buy.
 But in a stagflation, the ultra rich can still buy and so it is they who are causing the inflation.
 In the 1970’s those rich were the oil companies and the Arab states who because suddenly rich from having more petrodollars from rising oil prices, and the dictators of Latin American countries who suddenly got a lot of loans from those excess petrodollars.

 The end effect depressions and stagflations are conflicts or wars, since they are the only ways for the mind to naturally relieve itself of the oppression from inequality.
 This is in turn caused by the fact that our species evolved from monkeys and monkeys do not want inequality.
 The 1930’s Depression was relieved by World War 2 and the 1970’s Stagflation was relieved by the Arab-Israeli conflict and global Communist insurgency.

 Secular Stagnation is here but real Stagnation is still coming.

 The stagflation of the 1970’s where characterized by high oil prices and high inflation.
 Our model predicts that this will also happen after 2020.
-When we first made our model in 2013, we did not know how oil prices can possibly rise like the 1970’s when in fact it has been declining since July 2014.
+When we first made our model in 2013, we did not know how oil prices could possibly rise like the 1970’s when in fact it has been declining since July 2014.
 However, the recent conflict between Iran and Saudi Arabia, the two largest oil producers, solves this puzzle and serves to fill in the missing pieces of the puzzle.